pooyanjamshidi/pooyanjamshidi.github.io/pages/csce791.md

 A >= 24, B+ = 22, B = 20, C+ = 18, C = 16, D+ = 14, D = 12, F <= 10.

 ## Review
 Each review report should simply include bullet points of what you took away from the talk, the things you liked and you did not, as well as the questions that you have asked from the speaker in Q&A\; you are required to interact with the speaker.
-You need to submit the review by the end of the talk in **electronically in dropbox** (the report will not be accepted after half an hour when the talk has been finished).
-For **online students**, the cut off time is one hour and half after the talk and the review is considered as an attendance.
+You need to submit the review by the end of the talk in **electronically in dropbox** (the report will not be accepted after an hour when the talk has been finished).
+For **online students**, the cut off time is 3 hours after the talk and the review is considered as an attendance.

 # Policies